someobserver/recurgence/threshold/index.md

 and suddenly says — *"boo!"*
 is **enormous**.

-Gödel saw it and retreated inward.
 Escher held it still long enough to give it form.
 Bach scripted it straight into the air.
 Noether poured the footers of physics with it.

 Einstein bent time and space around it
-*until they became one and the same thing.*
+**until they became one and the same thing.**

 they each traced different facets
 **of the pattern that connects.**